KarelZe/blog/readme.md

 This is the repository for my personal blog.
-It uses [hugo](https://github.com/gohugoio/hugo) and the [anatole theme](https://github.com/lxndrblz/anatole) crafted by my brother Alex.
+It uses [hugo](https://github.com/gohugoio/hugo) and the gorgeous [anatole theme](https://github.com/lxndrblz/anatole) crafted by `lxndrblz`.

 Feel free to contact me at `github@markusbilz.com`.